 3. Automate specific responses

-This could be a pre-recorded evacuation announcement if smoke or fire is detected, automatic door locking to seal of a specific area, instructions to a maintenance crew if a clear operations or equipment fault is detected, or a notification to local emergency services in the event of pre-programmed security breach criteria is met.
+This could be a pre-recorded evacuation announcement if smoke or fire is detected, automatic door locking to seal off a specific area, instructions to a maintenance crew if a clear operations or equipment fault is detected, or a notification to local emergency services in the event of pre-programmed security breach criteria is met.